Memory loss & dementia

 Doctors may also prescribe additional medications to help with other symptoms like depression, agitation or sleep problems.

 Many of our patients and families find hope in the latest clinical trials.
 We strive to better understand how to best treat and, one day, cure memory loss.
 We’ve studied the effects of intranasal therapeutics to improve memory in a variety of cognitive disorders.
-Please visit the Center for Memory and Aging for more information about our clinical trials.
+Please visit the

 Working with our experienced therapists, patients and their caregivers can learn to manage evolving behaviors, simplify daily tasks and make the home safer from accidents and falls.
 We also help patients and their loved ones prepare for the progression of dementia and develop positive coping strategies.